 42.1.
 The Acute Services Governance Manager, Dr Tracey Boyce, or the central Governance Lead at the time, Margaret Marshall, may be in a better position to comment on this.
 I have no detailed knowledge of the data collection systems within urology at the time.
-My involvement ceased in February 2018 when I went initially on sick leave and then retired.
-However, I note that the central data governance team in the Trust won the UK award for best data governance team within the UK among 200 trusts from the CHKS peer comparator system 2017.
+My involvement ceased in February 2018 when I Constitution of the data governance team in the Trust won the UK award for best data governance team within the UK among 200 trusts from the CHKS peer comparator system 2017.